Joonpark13/sans-serif/README.md

   topic: string,
   descriptions: array of description objects,
   instructors: array of strings (where each string is an instructor name),
-  schedule: array of schedule objects
+  schedule: array of schedule objects,
-}
+  * associatedClasses: array of associated class objects }
 ```
+`*` may not exist

 Description object: